 15. The Museo Galileo

-Check out a virtual tour of The Museo Galileo.
+You can learn more about a virtual tour of The Museo Galileo here.